-Comments on the First Exposure Draft and Responses
+Comments on the Second Exposure Draft and Responses

-The first exposure draft of this revision of ASOP No. 6, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Plan Costs or Contributions, was issued in April 2012 with a comment deadline of July 15, 2012.
-Eighteen comment letters were received, some of which were submitted on behalf of multiple commentators, such as by firms or committees.
+The second exposure draft of this revision of ASOP No. 6 now titled, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Periodic Costs or Actuarially Determined Contributions, was issued in March 2013 with a comment deadline of August 30, 2013.
+Thirteen comment letters were received, some of which were submitted on behalf of multiple commentators, such as by firms or committees.
 For purposes of this appendix, the term "commentator" may refer to more than one person associated with a particular comment letter.